 Customer service is one of the very few fields where making things personal between you and the customer is not just welcome, but a vital part of a thriving business.
 Human nature is naturally inclined towards making new connections, every day.
 We constantly look to build rapport, even in the simplest interactions.
 This becomes especially important when the people you’re having conversations with are your customers.

-Customers can look at brands as faceless corporate entities, forgetting that they’re built and ran by people just like themselves.
+Customers can look at brands as faceless corporate entities, forgetting that they’re built and run by people like themselves.
 But who can blame them?
 With IVRs and canned, automated responses, brands have played a part in creating this cold, impersonal image that customers have about brands.

 Brands quickly learned the vitality of that personal touch and the important role that social media plays in getting companies and customers together.
 It all started in 2007, when one man told his boss, “Someone is wrong on the Internet!
 I must fix this,” and joined Twitter.
 That’s how JetBlue was first in line to bridge the gap between brands and customers.
 This paved the way for the paradigm shift that we see today.